joetainment/bill-and-buck/README.md

 How far into the future is Quoia's Perspective?
 --------------------------------------------------------

-The farthest mentioned so far is sometime in the 23rd century, where Quoia is still alive and well, living in a near perfect Utopia, and where she is considered "Mother of Roboticcai".
+The farthest mentioned so far is sometime in the 23rd century, when Quoia is still alive.
+She continues living in Utope.
+With her guidance, it has become a near perfect Utopia, and she is considered "Mother of Roboticcai".

-What Are Roboticcai
+What Are Roboticcai?
 ----------------------
 The race of living robots decended from Wilbert's creations, are called the Roboticcai.